SebastJava/FreshMint/README.md

 https://flatuicolors.com/
 </details>

-## Experiment with colors and styles!
+## Experiment with colors and styles

 This theme is based on UserCSS.
 There are some variables you can instantly try and see.
 Click on the Stylus icon, then click on the FreshMint gear icon.